Lars von Trier: Sex and violence in films

-Several of his films – notably The Idiots (1998), Antichrist (2009), and The House That Jack Built (2018) – contain explicit content that has generated controversy.
+Several of his films – The Idiots (1998), Antichrist (2009), Nymphomaniac (2013) and The House That Jack Built (2018) – contain explicit content that has generated controversy; the first faced widespread backlash upon its release as one film critic, Mark Kermode, was ejected from its premiere screening at Cannes for heckling, and the film was heavily censored for subsequent releases.
 At the 2018 Cannes Film Festival, approximately 100 audience members walked out of the premiere of The House That Jack Built.

-Sexual harassment allegations
+Sexual harassment allegations with Björk

-In October 2017, Björk posted on her Facebook page that she had been sexually harassed by a "Danish film director she worked with".
-The Los Angeles Times found evidence identifying von Trier as the director in question.
-Von Trier has apologized for psychologically abusing her but rejected Björk's allegation that he sexually harassed her during the making of the film Dancer in the Dark, and said "That was not the case.
-But that we were definitely not friends, that's a fact," to Danish daily Jyllands-Posten in its online edition.
-Peter Aalbaek Jensen, the producer of Dancer in the Dark, told Jyllands-Posten that "As far as I remember we were the victims.
+In October 2017, in the wake of dozens of sexual abuse cases brought against film producer Harvey Weinstein, Björk posted on her Facebook page that she had been sexually harassed by a Danish film director.
+She commented:

+The Los Angeles Times found evidence identifying him as Lars von Trier.
+Von Trier has rejected Björk's allegation that he sexually harassed her during the making of the film Dancer in the Dark, and said "That was not the case.
+But that we were definitely not friends, that's a fact", to Danish daily Jyllands-Posten in its online edition.
+Peter Aalbæk Jensen, the producer of Dancer in the Dark, told Jyllands-Posten that "as far as I remember we [Lars von Trier and I] were the victims.
 That woman was stronger than both Lars von Trier and me and our company put together.
-She dictated everything and was about to close a movie of 100M kroner [$16M]."
+She dictated everything and was about to close a movie of 100m kroner [$16m]".
+After von Trier's statement, Björk pushed further allegations against the director via her personal Facebook-page.

-Following von Trier's statement, Björk released a further statement offering more details about her experience, while her manager, Derek Birkett, also condemned von Trier's alleged past actions.

-The Guardian later found that Zentropa, which Jensen runs and von Trier founded, had an endemic culture of sexual harassment.
-Jensen stepped down as CEO when further allegations of harassment came to light in 2017, although he is still active as an executive producer in recent works.
+The Guardian later alleged that Jensen's studio, Zentropa, with which von Trier frequently collaborated, had had an endemic culture of sexual harassment.
+Jensen stepped down from CEO position of Zentropa as further harassment allegations were published in 2017.

 Animal cruelty during filming

-A donkey was slaughtered for dramatic purposes during production of Manderlay, an act that caused actors including John C. Reilly to quit the film in protest of its cruelty to animals.
+A donkey was slaughtered for dramatic purposes during production of Manderlay, an act that caused actors including John C. Reilly to quit the film in protest at its cruelty to animals.
 The scene was cut from the film before it was released.

-Although The House that Jack Built was praised by animal rights organization PETA, audiences criticised a scene involving the main character's mutilation of a duckling as a child.
+Although The House that Jack Built was praised by animal rights organization PETA for its use of realistic effects, a scene involving the main character mutilating a duckling was the subject of criticism from some audiences.